 A quality secondary school education is measurably associated with positive effects on productivity, well-being, and health.
 However, many children in developing countries are leaving primary school without basic literacy and numeracy, and those who do make it to secondary school are often unprepared for the higher levels of learning required.
 While primary schools are now widespread internationally with near equal numbers of boys and girls enrolled, secondary schools remain scarce, are mostly in central towns and urban areas, and enroll fewer girls than boys and too few poor and disadvantaged children.
 Moreover, the nature of employment in developing countries is changing from a focus on widespread subsistence agriculture and small-scale industrial sector work to a much more complex mix of formal and informal economic activities.
 Many questions surrounding accessibility, quality, and relevance remain unanswered.
 This makes targeting and calibrating the scale-up of secondary education even more challenging.
 Innovation is needed to ensure more marginalized young people are able to access and complete quality, relevant, secondary education, and demonstrate learning.

-The PSIPSE is led by a group of private donors and donor advisors, including The MasterCard Foundation, the John D. and Catherine T. MacArthur Foundation, Intel Foundation, Echidna Giving, Dubai Cares, and an anonymous donor, with fiscal sponsorship from New Venture Fund, a 501(c)(3) public charity.
+The PSIPSE is led by a group of private donors including Mastercard Foundation, Echidna Giving, Dubai Cares, and an anonymous donor, with fiscal sponsorship from New Venture Fund, a 501(c)(3) public charity.
+Past donors included The John D. and Catherine T. MacArthur Foundation, Intel Foundation, Human Dignity Foundation, and Elma Philanthropies.
 The PSIPSE is putting collaboration into practice, sharing learnings about grant-making, implementation and evaluation across different organizations, including donors, grantees, and researchers.
 The PSIPSE has permitted individual donor members to multiply their reach by bringing more resources to bear on the issue of secondary education in target geographies, engaging policy makers to deepening the impact of country-level work, and accelerating both field knowledge building and learning among grantees.

-Between 2012 and 2015, the group issued three multi-donor RFPs to solicit projects that could help inform the imminent expansion and transformation of secondary education.
-Based on the responses to the RFPs, PSIPSE has issued $47 million in grants, funding 58 projects that support better access, teaching, and learning outcomes for students at the secondary level.
+Between 2012 and 2016, the group issued four multi-donor RFPs to solicit projects that could help inform the imminent expansion and transformation of secondary education.
+Based on the responses to the RFPs, PSIPSE has issued close to $47 million in grants, funding 58 projects that support better access, teaching, and learning outcomes for students at the secondary level.
 Project durations are one to three years, and are located across East Africa (encompassing Kenya, Tanzania, Uganda, Rwanda, and East DRC), India, and Nigeria.
 Donor partners are committed to supporting evaluation and research and to effectively sharing learnings from PSIPSE projects with the field.
-To this end, working with a leaning partner, Mathematica Policy Research, the PSIPSE will have a Monitoring, Evaluation, and Learning framework in place by the end of 2015, findings from which will be shared.